cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/activate.md

 When the {{< param product_name >}} subscription is renewed or updated with new capabilities a new license will be provided by {{< param product_name >}} support.
 Updating the license can be applied through the CLI or the {{< param cfy_console_name >}}.

 {{% note title="Update Permissions" %}}
-Only users with sys_admin permissions are allowed to update licenses.
+Only users with sys_admin permission are allowed to update licenses.
 {{% /note %}}

 {{% note title="Update Permissions" %}}